 - Blowhole in Henderson Island - powerful blowhole 100 m from the coast.

 - Petroglyphs at Down Rope - south-east of Pitcairn Island.
-Petroglyphs left on coastal cliffs by Polynesians who lived in Pitcairn until 15th century.
+Petroglyphs left on coastal cliffs by Polynesians who lived in Pitcairn until the 15th century.

 - Submarine springs of Henderson Island - northern and north-western coast of Henderson Island.
 The only source of freshwater on the island.
 These springs are available only at low tide at certain periods.
 One of these springs helped to survive the team of whaleship Essex in 1821.